RogerParkinson/madura-vaadin-support/madura-vaadin/README.md

 Still with us?
 Good.
 In addition to all that we added some extra things that come in handy:

- * Support for Mobile applications using Touchkit[[6]](https://vaadin.com/add-ons/touchkit) and PhoneGap[[8]](https://vaadin.com/blog/-/blogs/packaging-vaadin-apps-for-home-screens-and-app-stores-with-phonegap) .
+ * Support for Mobile applications using [Touchkit](https://vaadin.com/add-ons/touchkit) and [PhoneGap](https://vaadin.com/blog/-/blogs/packaging-vaadin-apps-for-home-screens-and-app-stores-with-phonegap) .
- * An extension of the Vaadin JPAContainer[[3]](https://vaadin.com/directory#!addon/vaadin-jpacontainer) which supports `@Transactional` better.
+ * An extension of the Vaadin [JPAContainer](https://vaadin.com/directory#!addon/vaadin-jpacontainer) which supports `@Transactional` better.
 It also supports nice popup edit forms for each row.
 The edit forms use Madura Objects.
  * A login filter that pops a login dialog if this user is not yet logged in.
 We use this for demos rather than production, but it could be customised for production.

 The details of how to use all this are best explained by examples.

- * madura-vaadin-demo: This is a basic demo of Madura working with Vaadin.
+ * [madura-vaadin-demo](../madura-vaadin-demo/README.md): This is a basic demo of Madura working with Vaadin.
 Specifically Madura Objects without Madura Rules.
- * madura-rules-demo: This is the full demo that shows Madura Objects and Madura Rules working with Vaadin.
+ * [madura-rules-demo](../madura-rules-demo/README.md): This is the full demo that shows Madura Objects and Madura Rules working with Vaadin.
- * madura-address-book: Demonstrates the extended JPA container and a pop-up row editor which has Madura Objects backing the fields.
+ * [madura-address-book](../madura-address-book/README.md): Demonstrates the extended JPA container and a pop-up row editor which has Madura Objects backing the fields.
- * madura-mobile-demo: Demonstrates an application that presents both a desktop and mobile UI, both backed by Madura Objects and Madura Rules.
+ * [madura-mobile-demo](../madura-mobile-demo/README.md): Demonstrates an application that presents both a desktop and mobile UI, both backed by Madura Objects and Madura Rules.

-These demos form the basis of this documentation and we will refer to them extensively.
-The code here is packaged as a vaadin-addon[[7]](https://vaadin.com/directory#!authoring/edit/addon=449) available from the Vaadin site.